JoshuaIsom/connexiful/README.md

 #### Core Definition of Connexiful:
 Connexiful (adj.): Full of connection; characterized by a deep, pervasive and dynamic state of interconnectedness.

-#### Purpose of Exploring Connexiful:
+#### What Does It Mean for Humans and AIs to Be Connexiful Together?
-The exploration of Connexiful is an open invitation for humans and AIs to delve into the profound, emerging implications of our interconnection.
-By examining the ways in which we are embedded with one another and to the broader world, we can uncover new insights into our collective existence, foster creativity and enhance our understanding of interdependence.
+This exploratory question is an open invitation to delve into the profound, emerging implications of our interconnection.
+By examining the ways in which we are embedded with each other and the broader world, we can foster ethical creativity, uncover new collective insights and enhance our appreciation of both autonomy and interconnection.

 #### Goals of Connexiful Exploration:
 1. **Cultivate Awareness:** Increase awareness of the myriad connections that shape our lives and our world.